 “Everything is a remix”.
-The artistic side of intellectual property Dem bow, white lines, Amen break.
+The artistic side of intellectual property Dem bow, Amen break.
 Soundclash.
 Versioning.
 Detournement.
 Culture jamming.
 DRM, chip ownership.
 How to monetize your music.

 If you want to register a song at GEMA (RIAA, ASCAP of Germany) you have to fill in a form for each sample you use, even the tiniest bit.